Esther7171/Wonderland/README.md

 ### Let see content of python file

-## As i remember Thier is a hint for user.txt in the Wonderland room ```Everything is upside down here``` as root.txt in alice so maybe user.txt is in root
+## As i remember There is a hint for user.txt in the Wonderland room ```Everything is upside down here``` as root.txt in alice so maybe user.txt is in root
 ```bash
 alice@wonderland:/home$ cd /
 alice@wonderland:/$ ls